Philips PUS7009 (IPS) vs Hisense A6N

 The television was tested in film mode, which – despite its name – does not provide accurate image display.
 The white balance in both 4K HDR and HD/SDR content is characterised by drops in red, causing the image to appear cooler and the colours to lose their natural warmth.
 The gamma brightness characteristics and the EOTF curve confirm that the television has issues maintaining appropriate brightness – it heavily boosts it, resulting in an unnaturally washed-out image.
 This effect can be seen in the comparisons below, where the entire image appears as if it has a milky filter applied.
 Additionally, the limited coverage of a wide colour gamut also does not favour quality – colour checker tests indicate significant colour variations, making it difficult to achieve faithful image reproduction.

-In the category of colour reproduction, the model Hisense A6N in Filmmaker Mode leaves much to be desired.
-Although the name of the mode suggests that we should expect faithful reproduction of cinematic colours, the reality is different – the television has significant issues with image quality.
-The problem with white balance is particularly noticeable, both for HD and 4K materials, which is heavily disrupted by the dominance of blue.
-This results in artificial, cold tones, which can clearly be seen in the comparison photo below.
-The Colour Checker test further confirms these errors, which are exacerbated by low colour gamut coverage.
+In terms of colour reproduction, the Hisense A6N in Filmmaker Mode leaves much to be desired.
+Although the mode's name suggests we should expect faithful rendering of cinematic colours, the reality is different, and the TV has significant problems with picture quality.
+The white balance issue is particularly noticeable for both HD and 4K material, being severely skewed by a dominance of blue.
+This results in artificial, cool tints, which are clearly visible in the comparison photo below.
+The Colour Checker test further confirms these errors, which are compounded by low colour gamut coverage.

 Color reproduction after calibration